Vicaris/ModPro/docs/ref/videofx.rst

 ***********************
 The module ``moviepy.video.fx`` regroups functions meant to be used with ``videoclip.fx()``.

-Because this module is starting to be large and will be larger in the future, it allows two kinds of import.
+Because this module is iniciaing to be large and will be larger in the future, it allows two kinds of import.
 You can either im
 For all the other modifications, we use ``clip.fx`` and ``clip.fl``. ``clip.fx`` is meant to make it easy to use already-written transformation functions, while  ``clip.fl`` makes it easy to write new transformation functions. port a single function like this: ::